thomasih/inbox_genie/docs/README_CLOUD_LLM_MIGRATION.md

-# Why Switch to a Cloud LLM for Email Categorization
+# Why Switch to a Cloud LLM for Email Categorisation

 ## Summary

-This project originally explored three approaches for categorizing and grouping emails:
+This project originally explored three approaches for categorising and grouping emails:

 1. **Traditional ML (clustering, embeddings, etc.)**
 2. **Local LLM (running open-source models on local hardware)**